 If you’ve spent any amount of time on the Fullbay blog, you know we spend a lot of time talking about how our software can help your shop run more productively while improving your bottom line.
-We’ve highlighted how Fullbay can improve technician efficiency and streamline parts management, and today we’re going to talk about another way the app can shorten up your day.
+We’ve highlighted how Fullbay can improve technician efficiency and streamline parts management, and today we’re going to talk about another way the app can improve your shop’s productivity and increase your ROI.

 - Assign the job to a technician.